emre-io/maximum-budgeted-allocation/README.md

 ### Conda environment

-Create a new conda environment with python 3.14.x.
+Create a new conda environment with python 3.14.x via `conda create --name mba python=3.14`.
 Then install the following dependencies.
 - graph-tool
-- graph-tool-base
 - ortools
 - scipy

-Activate your conda environment and use this commands to install the dependencies.
+Activate your conda environment and use following commands to install the dependencies.

-`conda install graph-tool graph-tool-base`
+`conda install conda-forge::graph-tool`
 `pip install ortools scipy`

 ### Install package